hairizuanbinnoorazman/Go_Programming/README.md

 - Do not test system software created via Go on production environment
 - If you really need to run some go command line in production, make sure you have some sort of backup plan (in case sth catches fire)
 - For functions, pass in interfaces but output structs.
 This would allow one to be explicit in what functions the person would need - e.g. I need a addAll() function and a removeAll() function to be created.
 Mantra: Accept native + interfaces but return structs
+- Don't ever use the global variables unless you're thinking of commiting suicide via variable tracing - reason for not doing is that the variable can be manipulated by any function within the package which makes it really really dangerous